hwanggu-corgi/hwanggu-log/update.md

         - Work experience
             - Reduce to 5 bullet points
         - Education
-            - Specialist degree in physics —> bachelor’s degree in physics
+            - (x): Specialist degree in physics —> bachelor’s degree in physics
-            - Change non-degree to Relevant Courses
+            - (x): Change non-degree to Relevant Courses
         - Relevant Coursework
             - (x): Add relevant coursework
             - The courses that you are taking right now (it’s clear that you are pursuing knowledge)